Safe Bets vs. Reach Schools

 If you’ve been talking about college admissions with anyone, you’ve probably heard the terms “safety,” “target,” and “reach” used to describe various schools.
 To categorize the colleges you’d like to attend using these terms, you’ll need to review each school’s data and compare it to your own.

 Safety.
 Your “I know I can” schools are your safety schools.
-These schools are the ones for which you consider acceptance to be a sure thing.
-When you look at the test scores and grades of the students admitted over the previous few years for a safety school, your scores should be consistently higher.
+These schools are the ones for which you consider acceptance to be almost certain.
+When you look at the test scores and grades of the students admitted over the previous few years for a safety school, your scores and grades should be consistently higher.
 Before you become too confident, be sure to examine the school’s admissions rates.
-Also, if the school isn’t one where you feel you could be truly happy, you should probably keep looking.
-Your backup school should be one that you would be comfortable attending.
+Also, you may find yourself saved by your safety school.
+If the school isn’t one where you feel you could be truly happy, you should probably keep looking.
+Your backup school should be one that you would like to attend.
+Remember to demonstrate your interest at your safety schools.

 Target.
 Next on your college list should be your “I think I can” schools.
 These are your target schools.
-Your target school list should include schools for which you are a close match both academically and personally.
+Your target school list should include schools for which you are a close match academically.
 To evaluate your odds of admission, compare your grades and scores to those of the middle 50% of the students admitted to your target schools.
 Does your performance measure up?
-If you feel that your odds of admission are high, you may choose to apply to just a few schools… but if each of your choices has a low admissions rate (20% or lower), you should consider expanding your list.
+If you feel that your odds of admission are high, you may choose to apply to fewer schools… but if each of your choices has a low admit rate (20% or lower), you should consider expanding your list.

 Reach.
 Your reach schools are your “I hope I can” schools.
 As long as you also apply to other schools for which you have better odds of being accepted, there’s no harm in taking a chance.
 Select a school or two that you feel would challenge you personally and academically and send in your application.
 Don’t spend all of your time chasing after nothing but reach schools.
 Be practical, but don’t be afraid to pursue your dreams.